Frank K. Spain: Later years

 Spain began a fascination with antique cars after buying his first in 1974.
-Today, the Tupelo Automobile Museum houses all of Spain's 150-car collection.
+Spain founded the Tupelo Automobile Museum which housed all of Spain's 150-car collection.
 The museum, founded by Spain, opened in 2002 and was designated as the official state automobile museum in 2003.
+The museum closed in 2019 and the vehicles were auctioned off.

 Spain was known internationally in broadcast circles and was awarded the Gold Circle Emmy Award in 2005 for 50 years' Lifetime Achievement in Broadcasting.

 Though his health declined after the turn of the millennium, Spain continued to visit WTVA almost daily until his death.
 Known to many of his employees as a true hands-on owner, Spain often bragged that he could "take the Channel 9 staff anywhere in the world and they would be second to none."
 Of all the accomplishments Spain had overseen, WTVA was his crown jewel.

-Spain died at North Mississippi Medical Center in Tupelo on April 25, 2006 after a long battle with cancer.
+Spain died at North Mississippi Medical Center in Tupelo on April 25, 2006, after a long battle with cancer.
 His family sold WTVA in 2015.